 One of the strongest all-ceramic materials

-Easy to customize, making it a great option for a variety of restorative options.
+Easy to customize, making it an excellent option for various restorative options.

 Feels like natural dentition